 We mainly distribute unit-linked products through Allianz Bank Financial Advisors SpA. ("Allianz Bank") in Italy.
-In addition, a small number of Private Insurance portfolio bond products, unit-linked products and a long-term care product are sold through other non-Allianz channels in Italy.
+In addition, a small number of Private Insurance portfolio bond products and unitlinked products are sold through other non-Allianz channels in Italy.
 We are exposed to mortality risk through the features of certain products.